adarwoo/modbus_relay/docs/user_manual.md

 * a push on the reset button
 * a power cycle

+In all cases, the EStop condition can be read over the Modbus network.

 > [!IMPORTANT]
 > When the device is in both locate and EStop mode, the first push on the EStop reset clears the locate mode and the second clears the EStop.

-In all cases, the EStop condition can be read over the Modbus network.
+### Relays in EStop

+For safety and operational reasons, the EStop condition does not impact the relays operations.
+The relay commands (Modbus coils commands) are still being accepted, so the central control unit of the system can control the relay behavious on EStop.

 ## LEDs